 - all pupils know they can achieve and there is an expectation of success

-- the learning is set in a real and authentic context, with a clear purpose, leaning and relevance
+- the learning is set in a real and authentic context, with a clear purpose, learning and relevance

 - a safe environment is created where all pupils are valued, so they can confidently agree to disagree and express themselves freely